Becoming a centre requires a number of pre-approval checks, and successful applicants pay a fee for being approved as a centre.

 Become a Cambridge English Preparation Centre

-IELTS (International English Language Testing System) is owned, developed and delivered through a partnership of the British Council, IDP: IELTS Australia and Cambridge Assessment English.
+IELTS (International English Language Testing System) is owned, developed and delivered through a partnership of the British Council, IDP: IELTS Australia and Cambridge English.
 The network of IELTS centres is administered by the British Council and IDP Australia.

 Institutions interested in applying to offer IELTS should contact either the British Council or IDP Education Australia directly: